-To appeal to the consolidated board of equalization, you must write a letter to the consolidated board, c/o the county auditor, stating you wish to appeal the assessment of your property.
-The written appeal must be mailed to or received by the county auditor by April 2, 2024.
-Postmarked by this date is considered timely mailing.
-Your letter should state your name, the legal description of your property and a brief explanation of why you are appealing the valuation.
+To appeal to the consolidated board of equalization, you notify the clerk of the consolidated board in writing.
+The written appeal must be received by the county auditor by April 1, 2025.
+Postmarked by this date is considered timely.
+A written appeal can be a letter, an email, a signed PT17 form, or any other type of written notification.
+The appeal must include your name, the legal description of the property you are appealing, and should include a brief explanation of why you are appealing, such as "property is higher than market value".

 The consolidated board will notify you when your appeal will be heard.
-The consolidated board must notify you of their final decision by May 3, 2024.
+The consolidated board must notify you of their final decision by May 2, 2025.

-OFFICE OF HEARING EXAMINERS (OHE)
+OFFICE OF HEARING EXAMINERS

-If you disagree with the county or consolidated board's decision, you may appeal to the Office of Hearing Examiners.
+If you disagree with the county or consolidated board's decision, you may appeal to the Office of Hearing Examiners (OHE).
 OHE is a central panel of administrative law judges who hear appeals within state government.
 You may also appeal directly from the county board to the circuit court.
 You may not, however, appeal to the OHE and the circuit court simultaneously.

-To appeal to the OHE, you must write a letter to the chief administrative law judge.
-This letter must be mailed or received by May 17, 2024.
-If you appeal to OHE, you will receive additional information from that office on how and when the hearing of your appeal will be conducted.
+To appeal to OHE, you must write a letter to the chief administrative law judge.
+This letter must be mailed or received by May 16, 2025.
+If you appeal to the OHE, you will receive additional information from that office on how and when the hearing of your appeal will be conducted.